It4innovations/espreso/README.md

  - OpenFOAM (partially)
  - Abaqus (partially)

-An output database stored by mesio is also in a sequetial form for simple by a favourite visualization tool.
+An output database stored by mesio is also in a sequential form for simple by a favorite visualization tool.
 The following format are available:
  - VTK Legacy
  - XDMF
  - Ensight
  - STL surface

+Mesio functionality is provided to other researchers by [API](#mesio-api).

 # ESPRESO
 Espreso is a set of several highly-scalable solvers based on the methods of domain decomposition designed to take full advantage of today's most powerful petascale supercomputers ([pdf](https://dx.doi.org/10.1177/1094342018798452)).
 It contains in-house developed FETI based algorithms including the Hybrid Total FETI method suitable for parallel machines with tens or hundreds of thousands of cores.